President / Treasurer

 Valentine also serves on the Board of Prescription Pets where people take their pets to visit patients in hospitals, nursing homes, and assisted living centers.
 They also go to the libraries and help children with their reading.
 She and her dog, Britton, have been part of this organization for ten years.

 Renee is born and raised in Redding.
 She graduated from UC Santa Barbara in 2001 and moved to the Silicon Valley where she worked in marketing for the next 7 years.Read More

 After returning to Redding, she pursued her creative side by opening a sewing studio.

 To further serve her local community and offer her marketing skills to a non-profit close to her heart she joined Nor-Cal Think Pink in 2011 as the Social Media Coordinator.

-Renee closed her studio in 2014 to fulfill one of her other dream jobs as a new mom to twin baby boys while also serving on the Think Pink board as one of our newest board members.
+Renee closed her studio in 2014 to fulfill one of her other dream jobs as a new mom to twin baby boys while also serving on the Think Pink board.

 Erika Wiechman has been volunteering for Nor-Cal Think Pink since she started helping to stuff bags as a young child.Read More